andrasfalusi/zatacka-clone/README.md

 Not final version, updates are ongoing.

 To be done:
-  - Minor changes on gameplay and display items.
   - UDP hole punching, multiplayer only works on local networks yet.
   - online user database and score table.